 This category included drug, feed, and alternative feed additive companies and integrators.

 They were perceived by authorities and other private stakeholders as having the necessary knowledge, technical capabilities, and human resources to implement the regulations.
-These companies employ technicians who provide free technical advice to large-scale farmers on a contract basis.
-Their technicians studied veterinary medicine at the university level, so they are authorized to write prescriptions, giving them an advantage in enforcing the regulations.
+In our study, companies were operating at provincial, national or supra-national levels.
+These companies employed veterinarians and veterinary technicians who provide free technical advice to large-scale farmers on a contract basis.
+They have studied veterinary medicine at the university or college level, so they are authorized to write prescriptions, giving them an advantage in enforcing the regulations.
 The most influential were involved in the regulation design, while others were aware of regulatory changes before local stakeholders.
-Before the regulations were issued, some drug companies began producing alternative medicines, and feed companies replaced antibiotics with supplemented feed.
+Before the regulations were issued, some drug companies began producing alternative medicines, and feed companies replaced antibiotics with alternative supplements.
 Alternative feed additive companies provided large-scale farms with free guidance as a trial.
 However, they reported insufficient resources to deal directly with smallholders, and their products' packaging was not always appropriate for them.

 They had a strong connection that was formalized through a contract with integrated farms, large family commercial farms, and level 1 agencies.
 They had no direct contact with households or small and medium-sized family commercial farms.